icgc-dcc/dcc-submission/dcc-submission/dcc-submission-ui/README.md

 Build
 ---

 For CI builds.
 Required to translate coffee script and minify.
 This is also required if you intend to run the `dcc-submission-server` without `cake` in development (for non-UI developers).
-Note that you will need to run this command and restart the server every time a file is modified.
 Results are put in `./public`:

 	cd dcc/dcc-submission/dcc-submission-ui
 	mvn

+*Note:* If not using the proxy above you will need to run this command and restart the `dcc-submission-server` every time a file is modified.